joswr1ght/markdown-labtemplate/README.md

   updates
 + `update-labs.ps1` - Windows PowerShell script used to update the SEC504 VM
   (intended for emergencies if something is really broken in the VM)

+## Running a webserver

+There are 2 scripts in the main directory:

+Run the following command:

+`python serve.py`

+This will watch the content directory for changes, the first time it recognizes a change it will run the python http.server.
+It will also rebuild the wiki directory itself to that you have a fresh copy available to edit.
+It does this with the noprint option so that a PDF is not make each time.

 ## Room for Improvement